 Adding basic vertical blinds to sliding glass doors costs $20 to $150 on average.
-Plantation shutters cost $700 to $1,500 or $20 to $45 per square foot to install.
+Plantation shutters cost $150 to $800 per pair of 2 shutters with installation.
 Prices vary depending on quality, size, and type.

 Patio doors with built-in blinds cost